-The Company plans to relocate its corporate headquarters and operations facilities.
 In August 2014, the Company entered into a 5-year operating lease agreement with one 5-year extension option for manufacturing and order fulfillment facilities in Woburn, Massachusetts (the "Woburn Lease").
-The Woburn Lease commenced December 15, 2014 and has a monthly base rent of \$7,350.
+The Woburn Lease commenced December 15, 2014 and has a monthly base rent of \$7,503.
 In September 2014, the Company entered into a 7-year operating lease agreement with one 5-year extension option for its corporate office and product development activities in Waltham, Massachusetts (the "Waltham Lease").
-The term of the Waltham Lease commences on February 20, 2015 and includes fixed payment obligations that escalate over the initial lease term.
+The term of the Waltham Lease commenced on February 20, 2015 and includes fixed payment obligations that escalate over the initial lease term.
 Average monthly base rent under the 7-year lease is approximately \$37,792.
 These payment obligations will be accrued and recognized over the term of occupancy such that rent expense is recognized on a straight-line basis.
-Under the Waltham Lease, the landlord is responsible for making certain improvements to the leased space at an agreed upon cost to the landlord.
-If the landlord and the Company mutually agree to make improvements that cost in excess of the agreed upon landlord cost, the landlord will bill that excess cost to the Company as additional rent.
-This additional rent, if and when incurred, will be included in the net calculation of lease payments, so that rent expense will be recognized on a straight-line basis over the remaining term of occupancy.
+Under the Waltham Lease, the landlord was responsible for making certain improvements to the leased space at an agreed upon cost to the landlord.
+The landlord and the Company mutually agreed to make improvements in excess of the agreed upon landlord cost, and the landlord billed that excess cost to the Company as additional rent.
+This additional rent of \$275,961 was included in the net calculation of lease payments, so that rent expense is recognized on a straight-line basis over the remaining term of occupancy.

-Future minimum lease payments under non-cancellable operating leases as of December 31, 2014 are as follows:
+Future minimum lease payments under non-cancellable operating leases as of December 31, 2015 are as follows:

-2015 \$ 594,906

-2016 515,722
+2016 517,566

-2017 527,693
+2017 529,537

-2018 539,665
+2018 541,508

-2019 544,285
+2019 553,479

 2020 475,408

-2021 487,380
+2021 487,379

 2022 81,562

-Total minimum lease payments \$.
-3,766,621
+Total minimum lease payments \$ 3,186,439

-Total recorded rent expense was \$638,679, \$635,004, and \$709,164 for the 2014, 2013, and 2012, respectively.
+Total recorded rent expense was \$679,026, \$638,679, and \$635,004, for the 2015, 2014, and 2013, respectively.
 The Company records rent expense on its facility lease on a straight-line basis over the lease term.